Managing Your Toddler’s Sleep and A New Baby

 Tip 4: Prioritize Connection Time

-The key to limiting the negative attention seeking behavior is prioritizing connection time.
-I recommend Mom does child led play for 30 minutes after dinner and before you begin the bedtime routine.
+The key to limiting negative attention-seeking behavior is prioritizing connection time.
+I recommend Mom does child-led play for 30 minutes after dinner and before you begin the bedtime routine.

 Focused playtime REALLY fills up children’s cups and makes it much easier to separate at bedtime.